WilliamQLiu/williamqliu.github.io/_posts/2017-07-26-aws-redshift.md

 * Athena automatically parallel; Redshift only as parallel as you configure
 * Athena data can be stored in multiple formats per table; Redshift can be loaded from files in multiple formats

+## Workload Management (WLM)

+__Workload Management__ (WLM) is used to define multiple query queues and to route queries to the appropriate queues at runtime.
+The idea is that you might have many people running queries at the same time and some queries might use more cluster resources for longer periods of time that might affect the performance of other queries.